RyanMcBrayer/ReactWebApp/README.md

 This app is an example course search and review program for UW-Madison.

 Note: This app was created as a course project for my user interfaces course.
 The API to retrieve course info was provided, but interfacing with the API through HTTP was my responsiblity.
+Unfortunately, I don't have the resources to host this app at the moment, however, the app can be run locally using node.js for a demo.

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=7255107&assignment_repo_type=AssignmentRepo)